 In addition, we remain concerned about the safety profile of aducanumab.
 ARIA was common in the treatment groups, with over one-third of patients experiencing this adverse event, and serious symptoms leading to discontinuation of the drug occurred in 6% of patients.
-Additionally, if the level of careful monitoring (e.g., with frequent MRIs) performed in clinical trials cannot be replicated in routine clinical care, the consequences of ARIA may be more severe than reported in the trials.
+Additionally, the level of careful monitoring (e.g., with frequent MRIs) performed in clinical trials is not required by the FDA labeling.
+Given that between 15-20% of patients developed ARIA-E within the first six months of treatment, less frequent monitoring in routine clinical care could lead to more severe consequences of ARIA than reported in the trials.
 Even in the carefully controlled environment of the clinical trials, serious cases of ARIA still occurred.

 The need for disease-modifying treatment for patients with AD is great, however, it is unclear that treatment with aducanumab provides net health benefits to patients.
-Given the certainty that harms can occur in patients treated with aducanumab and uncertainty about benefits, we rate the evidence to be insufficient to determine the net health benefit of aducanumab ("I").
+Given the certainty that harms can occur in patients treated with aducanumab and uncertainty about benefits, we rate the evidence to be insufficient to determine the net health benefit of aducanumab ("I") in patients with MCI and mild AD.
+Although clinical trials for aducanumab did not include patients with moderate or severe AD, prior clinical trials of anti-amyloid drugs have suggested a lack of benefit in this population, and thus the potential that aducanumab would benefit patients with severe forms of AD is even less likely.